Our tasting impressions

 We like Shish Kebab because the assertive flavor and fattiness of the lamb as well as the earthy vegetables nicely mirror the flavor in the wine.

-We seem to bump into family members all over this sprawling estate.
+We seemed to bump into family members all over this sprawling estate.
 They all are cheerful, gracious and hospitable.
 A few remnants of the old farm remain and we were offered fresh picked cherries after strolling through the vineyards.